Facebook Pixel

 5. Bars and Restaurants

-• The district has many bars and restaurants with a vibrant nightlife.
+• The red light district has many Cafés und Restaurants with a vibrant nightlife.
 You can find local Dutch food and international dishes.

 6. No Guided Tours